aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 There are **two options** for installing the Studio Autoshutdown Extension.

 ## Option 1: JupyterLab Server-Side Extension (Recommended)
 This option comes with a server-side extension only.
 Installation does not require Internet connection as all the dependencies are stored in the install tarball and can be done via VPCOnly mode.
-Include the following script in JupyterServer [Lifecycle Configuration (LCC)](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-lcc.html).
+Create and attach a Lifecycle configuration script to the JupyterServer app ([LCC script available here](https://github.com/aws-samples/sagemaker-studio-lifecycle-config-examples/tree/main/scripts/install-autoshutdown-server-extension)).
+You can refer to the page [Use Lifecycle Configurations with Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-lcc.html) for instructions on creating LCC script and setting default scripts to user/domain.

 You can also install the extension from the JupyterServer terminal if you are administering the extension manually or would like to test.
 Here are the steps: